rswinkle/PortableGL/README.md

 Similar/Related Projects
 ========================
+I'll probably add others to this list as I find them.

 [TinyGL](https://bellard.org/TinyGL/) is Fabrice Bellard's implementation of a subset of of OpenGL 1.x.
 If you want something like PortableGL but don't want to write shaders, just want old style glBegin/glEnd/glVertex etc. this is the closest I know of.
 Also I shamelessly copied his clipping code because I'm not 1/10th the programmer Bellard was even as an undergrad and I knew it would "just work".
 I've included his copyright